Car wifi explained

 Car wifi comes in a number of forms with the manufacturer-fitted SIM-slot and SIM being the most recent.
+General Motors has offered some form of wireless connectivity in its vehicles since 1996 but in limited forms.
 Audi began offering unlimited data deals via its own wifi SIMs in several of its models as far back as 2016.
 Other car makers soon saw the attraction and also jumped on board.

 Car wifi is seen as attractive both the business passengers on the move, and also to families with children who need to stave off boredom, and stay in touch with friends, on long journeys.
 However, old vehicles can also benefit from wifi with a few additions and tricks that we look at in this guide.

 Car wifi comes in various flavours but none of them is dissimilar to the wifi you get via your phone or tablet via their SIM or data-only SIM.
 In fact, if you've ever tethered your computer to your phone to use the phone's wifi connection, you'll already be familiar with the way car wifi works.

 What happens is that, with new vehicles, your car acts very much like a giant SIM slot.
 Your manufacturer (every one from Mercedes Benz to Ford these days) will provide you with a built-in SIM card and an app to use with it either from a dashboard box like a GPS or via an app.
 The car maker will probably also give you free-data period (these vary from a month to three-months) before charging your for data use for a fixed period.